Generating sets and representability for symplectic capacities: Main results and applications

-If $B,Z\in\OO$, then by Gromov's nonsqueezing theorem the Gromov width is a normalized capacity. } \end{xpl} Capacities on the category of all symplectic manifolds of a fixed dimension were introduced by I.~Ekeland and H.~Hofer in \cite{EH1,EH2}.
-They measure how much a given symplectic manifold does not embed into another one.
-For an overview over symplectic capacities we refer to \cite{CHLS,Schlenk2018,SchlenkEmbedding} and references therein. \begin{Rmks}\begin{itemize} \item\textnormal{$\caps(\CCC)$ and $\nc(\CCC)$ are indeed sets, since $\OO_0$ is a set.} \item\textnormal{Heuristically, let us denote by $\Caps(\CCC)$ the ``subclass'' of ``$[0,\infty]^\OO$'' consisting of all ``maps'' satisfying (\ref{defi:cap:mon},\ref{defi:cap:conf}) above.
+These are generalized capacities. } \end{xpl} \begin{rmks}[set of capacities and isomorphism-closedness] \begin{enui} \item\textnormal{The collections $\caps(\CCC)$ and $\nc(\CCC)$ are indeed sets, since $\OO_0$ is a set.} \item\textnormal{Heuristically, let us denote by $\Caps(\CCC)$ the ``subclass'' of ``$[0,\infty]^\OO$'' consisting of all ``functions'' satisfying conditions the monotonicity and conformality conditions of Definition \ref{defi:cap}.
 Formally, the restriction from $\OO$ to $\OO_0$ induces a bijection between $\Caps(\CCC)$ and $\caps(\CCC)$. \footnote{This follows from the fact that every object of $\OMEGA{m}{k}$ is isomorphic to one whose underlying set is a subset of $\beth_1$, and the assumption that $\CCC$ is isomorphism-closed.
 To prove the fact, recall that by definition, the topology of every manifold $M$ is second countable.
 Using the axiom of choice, it follows that its underlying set has cardinality $\leq\beth_1$.
 This means that there exists an injective map $f:M\to\beth_1$.
 Consider now an object $(M,\om)$ of $\OMEGA{m}{k}$.
 Pushing forward the manifold structure and $\om$ via a map $f$, we obtain an object of $\OMEGA{m}{k}$ isomorphic to $(M,\om)$, whose underlying set is a subset of $\beth_1$.
 This proves the fact.} This means that our definition of a generalized capacity corresponds to the intuition behind the usual ``definition''.
 Here we use isomorphism-closedness of $\CCC$.
-Compare to Remark \ref{rmk:iso closed}.} \item\textnormal{Isomorphism-closedness of $\CCC$ implies that there is a canonical bijection between $\caps(\CCC)$ and the set of generalized capacities that we obtain by replacing $\OO_0$ by any subset of $\OO$ that contains an isomorphic copy of each element of $\OO$.
-Such a set can for example be obtained by replacing $\beth_1$ in \reff{eq:OO0} by any set of cardinality at least $\beth_1$.\footnote{This follows from an argument as in the last footnote.} This means that our definition of $\caps(\CCC)$ is natural.} \end{itemize} \end{Rmks} Let $f:[0,\infty]^\ell\to[0,\infty]^{\ell'}$ be a function.
-We call it \emph{homogeneous} iff it is positively 1-homogoneous, i.e., iff $f(ax)=af(x)$ for every $a\in(0,\infty)$ and $x\in[0,\infty]^\ell$.\footnote{Here we use the convention $a\cdot\infty:=\infty$ for every $a\in(0,\infty)$.} We equip $[0,\infty]^\ell$ with the partial order given by $x\leq y$ iff $x_i\leq y_i$ for every $i\in\{1,\ldots,\ell\}$.
-We call $f$ \emph{monotone} iff it preserves this partial order.
-As pointed out by K.~Cieliebak, H.~Hofer, J.~Latschev, and F.~Schlenk (CHLS) in \cite{CHLS}, if $\ell'=1$, $f$ is homogeneous and monotone, and $c_1,\ldots,c_\ell$ are generalized capacities, then $f\circ(c_1,\ldots,c_\ell)$ is again a generalized capacity.
-Homogeneity and monotonicity are preserved under compositions. \begin{Xpls}\textnormal{The following functions are homogoneous and monotone: \begin{itemize} \item maximum, minimum \item For every $a\in[0,\infty)^\ell$ and $p\in\R\wo\{0\}$ the function
+Compare to Remark \ref{rmk:iso closed}.} \item \textnormal{Isomorphism-closedness of $\CCC$ implies that there is a canonical bijection between $\caps(\CCC)$ and the set of generalized capacities that we obtain by replacing $\OO_0$ by any sub\emph{set} of $\OO$ that contains an isomorphic copy of each element of $\OO$.
+Such a subset can for example be obtained by replacing $\beth_1$ in \reff{eq:OO0} by any set of cardinality at least $\beth_1$.\footnote{This follows from an argument as in the last footnote.} This means that our definition of $\caps(\CCC)$ is natural.} \item\textnormal{Example \ref{xpl:emb cap} generalizes Example \ref{xpl:emb cap }, taking care of the set-theoretic issue mentioned in Remark \ref{rmk:iso closed}.} \end{enui} \end{rmks}